ror-community/ror-site/content/about/_index.md

 - ROR cannot be governed by, purchased by, controlled by or sold to a commercial entity.
 - The ROR governing organizations agree to not transfer control of any aspect of ROR or the ROR system to a commercial entity.

+{{% button color="green" link="/documents/ROR-Memorandum-of-Agreement.pdf" %}} Read the Memorandum of Agreement {{% /button %}}

+## Financials
-ROR's day-to-day financial activities are administered by the Crossref accounting team on behalf of ROR.
+ROR’s day-to-day financial activities are administered by the Crossref accounting team on behalf of ROR.
 Crossref is responsible for holding all shared ROR funds in a designated bank account.
 ROR has full access to and authority over its funds.
-Financial reports are shared with the ROR Steering Group and made available to the broader community.
+Financial processes are described in full in the [ROR Memorandum of Agreement](/documents/ROR-Memorandum-of-Agreement.pdf).

+{{% button color="green" link="/about/financials" %}} Read more about ROR financials{{% /button %}}

 ## Business model
 There are no fees to access and use ROR.
 ROR data is freely and openly available without any restrictions under the Creative Commons CC0 1.0 Universal Public Domain dedication.
-ROR code is openly available on Github under a MIT License.
+ROR code is openly available on GitHub under a MIT License.

+ROR's three governing organizations share collective responsibility for operating ROR and committing in-kind support to cover ROR's core personnel and operating expenses, per the terms of their [Memorandum of Agreement](/documents/ROR-Memorandum-of-Agreement.pdf).

+Additional investments from [community supporters](/community#supporters) help offset operating costs and support time-limited projects.

+In line with ROR's commitment to the [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org) (POSI), ROR only uses time-limited funds for time-limited projects, and any potential revenue-generation models developed in the future would be based on services, not data.

-During its startup years (2019--2022) ROR has been operated on a mixed funding model that includes:
+During its startup years (2019-2022) ROR operated on a mixed funding model that included:

 - In-kind support from the ROR governing organizations
 - Contributions from [supporting organizations](/community#supporters)
 - Grants ([Institute for Museum and Library Services](https://www.imls.gov/grants/awarded/lg-246305-ols-20) and the [National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2031172))

-ROR's three governing organizations [share collective responsibility](/blog/2022-10-10-strengthening-sustainability) for operating ROR and committing in-kind support to cover ROR's core personnel and operating expenses, per the terms of their [Memorandum of Agreement](/documents/ROR-Memorandum-of-Agreement.pdf).

-ROR continues to receive additional investments from [community supporters](/community#supporters).
-These funds offset operating costs and support time-limited projects.

-In line with ROR's commitment to the [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org) (POSI), ROR will only use time-limited funds for time-limited projects, and any potential revenue-generation models developed in the future would be based on services, not data.
+{{% button color="green" link="/blog/2022-10-10-strengthening-sustainability" %}} Read more about ROR's journey to sustainability {{% /button %}}

 ## Team